Experience with installing, maintaining, and troubleshooting Cisco

 Their work often requires that they drive utility vehicles, travel long distances, and work outdoors.

-Line installers and repairers often must work under challenging weather conditions, such as in snow, wind, rain, and extreme heat and cold, in order to keep electricity flowing.
+Line installers and repairers often must work under challenging weather conditions, such as in snow, wind, rain, and extreme heat and cold, in order to keep electricity and telecommunications flowing.

 Line workers encounter serious hazards on their jobs and must follow safety procedures to minimize danger.
 For example, workers must wear safety equipment when entering underground manholes and test for the presence of gas before going underground.